-In the heart of Rancho Mirage, Catalan Mediterranean Restaurant, brings forth tastes from Spain, Italy and California.
-Chef Drew Davis is proud to support local farmers and offers natural Kobe Beef from Snake River Farm, Berkshire Pork from Salmon Creek Farm and Organic Free-Range Jidori Chicken.
-At Essence Restaurant, located in Desert Hot Springs at the Two Palms Resort & Spa, diners are encouraged to nourish the body and replenish the soul with their farm-to-table cuisine and hand crafted healing drinks.
+In the heart of Rancho Mirage, Catalan Mediterranean Restaurant brings forth tastes from Spain, Italy and California.
+The eatery supports local farmers and offers natural Kobe Beef from Snake River Farm, Berkshire Pork from Salmon Creek Farm and Organic Free-Range Jidori Chicken.
+At Essence Restaurant, located in Desert Hot Springs at the Two Palms Resort & Spa, diners are encouraged to nourish the body and replenish the soul with their farm-to-table cuisine and handcrafted healing drinks.

 From October through May in Palm Springs, Palm Desert and La Quinta, visitors can find everything from produce, meats and cheeses to fresh flowers, locally made salsa and freshly squeezed juice at the Coachella Valley Certified Farmers Markets.
 If you're looking for the absolute freshest produce, Madison Street Produce, a roadside stand in Indio, offers its freshly picked fruits and veggies at the corner of Highway 111 and Madison Street.

 Beyond the fields, there are plenty of other ways to savor the local flavors of the oasis.
-Perk up with a latte made with Joshua Tree Roasting Company’s freshly roasted coffee beans at Customs Coffee or grab a new cold brew infused with Nitrogen at IW Coffee in Indian Wells.
+Grab a new cold brew infused with Nitrogen at IW Coffee in Indian Wells.
 Indulge your sweet tooth with locally made Brandini Toffee or raise a glass of craft beer as you dig further into this foodie oasis.

 Next year, food lovers will have the opportunity to fully experience the region’s evolving culinary style during the Rhythm, Wine, & Brews Experience and the seventh annual Palm Desert Food & Wine™ event hosted by Gail Simmons, Food Expert, Food & Wine’s Special Projects Director and judge on BRAVO’s Top Chef.
 The events will feature some of the world’s best chefs, vintners, and craft brewers from across the country.

-Showcasing the Coachella Valley as an ultimate culinary destination, the Greater Palm Springs Restaurant Week will be held next June 2–11, 2017.
+Showcasing the Coachella Valley as an ultimate culinary destination, the Greater Palm Springs Restaurant Week will be held in June.
 The nine-day celebration provides dining experiences for a fraction of the normal cost at over 100 participating restaurants.
 At any time of the year, Desert Tasty Tours offers visitors the unique opportunity to experience food tastings with historical, architectural and cultural insights from passionate local guides.
 What a way to sink your teeth into the flavors of Greater Palm Springs.

 For images, visit Barberstock.com/GreaterPalmSprings